starsbookscode/my_portfolio_site/README.md

 Added some CSS styling, completely redisgned index page and navigation: now menu is linked to sections of the same page (for simplicity) with a bookmark HTML tag.
-Added collage of web projects.
-Found really nice yellow color for a background, I really like it, I will stick with it.
+Added collage of web projects and background color to some sections.
+Plus printscreens of pages.